fbpx

 1. Get Out of Excess Interest

 Along with the amount you borrow to pay for your UK home, you’ll have interest to pay.
-And in most instances, the interest amount is sizeable.
+In most instances, the interest amount is sizeable.

 Regardless of the type of mortgage you opt for, the longer the repayment terms are, the more interest you’ll pay.